The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Automated Classification of SAE Features

 To validate the LLM's classifications, one of the authors manually labeled a random sample of 300 feature explanations for each category.
 The annotator was unaware of the model's classifications to prevent bias.
 We assessed the human-LLM agreement using the Matthews Correlation Coefficient (MCC, or \(\phi\) coefficient), a metric for binary classification that accounts for class imbalance.

-The results, summarized in Table~\ref{tab:classification_validation}, show a positive correlation for both categories, with a particularly strong agreement for style-related features.
-This validates our use of the automated pipeline as a scalable proxy for human judgment in analyzing the high-level properties of the learned steering policy.
+The results are summarized in Table~\ref{tab:classification_validation}.
+For the 2B model, agreement was reliable for style features and moderate for alignment features.
+For the 9B model, agreement was moderate for both alignment and style.
+This level of agreement validates the use of the automated pipeline as a scalable proxy for human judgment in analyzing the high-level properties of the learned steering policy.